roy-ganz/toql_guide/src/3-api/1-introduction.md

 Notice that you must derive your structs before you can load or modify them with the `ToqlApi`.
 See the [derive chapter](../4-derive/1-introduction.md) for details.

 The common `ToqlApi` trait makes it also possible to write database independend code.
 This is described [here](8-backend-independence.md).

 ## Creating the backend
-To use the `ToqlApi` functions you need a Toql backend and the driver for your database.
+To use the `ToqlApi` functions you need a Toql backend for your database.

 Currently the following backends are available